kigster/sym/README.md

 <div style="padding 40px; margin: 40px; font-size: 13pt;">

-<p><strong>sym</strong> is an open source command line utility and Ruby API which makes it very <em>easy to add reliable encryption and decryption</em> of sensitive data to any Ruby, or Ruby on Rails project. </p>
+<p><strong>sym</strong> is an open source command line utility and Ruby API which makes it very <em>easy to add reliable encryption and decryption</em> of sensitive data to an application or a project written in any language.</p>

 <p>Unlike many existing encryption tools, <strong>sym</strong> focuses on narrowing the gap between convenience and security, by offering enhanced usability and a streamlined ruby API and a CLI.
 The primary goal of the library is to make encryption very easy and transparent. </p>